ecombs927/analystportfolio/README.md

 Finally, for the second sample of original work, I used my analysis of women's legal and economic rights improving over time using the World Bank's report on Women, Business, and the Law dataset found here: https://wbl.worldbank.org/en/data/download-data#tabs-1c6624179e-item-d6630763cb-tab.
 This sample includes several graphs, summary statistics, and regression analysis, presented with a Quarto Beamer presentation.

+## Replication Files
+The individual .qmd replication files for the samples of original work can be found in the repository.
+In addtion, there is an R file that contains all of the relevant replication code for this entire portoflio project, titled "Analyst Portfolio R Script", that can also be found in the repository.

 # Sample Code Chunk
 This contains my sample code chunk pulled from an assignment earlier in the semester.
 It generates a line graph that is meant to replicate the graph from this link as best as possible: https://www.natesilver.net/p/trump-approval-ratings-nate-silver-bulletin.